usdtportal/PHP-API-usdtportal.com-/README.txt

-ALL TESTS CAN BE DONE AT https://developer.usdtportal.com/
+ALL TESTS CAN BE DONE AT https://developer.usdtportal.com/, remember to change url in all reqests during test to https://developer.usdtportal.com/api, after test change it back to https://usdtportal.com/api/

 <!-- Getting Payment Link: -->